Wally Williams (American football)

+Wally James Williams Jr. (born February 20, 1971) is an American former professional football player who was an offensive lineman in the National Football League (NFL).
+He played college football for the Florida A&M Rattlers.

 Professional career

 During his tenure as a professional footballer with the Cleveland Browns, Baltimore Ravens, and New Orleans Saints, Williams was able to excel as an undrafted free agent.

 He was the first franchised player in Baltimore Ravens history.

 In 2015 was inducted to Florida A&M University Hall of Fame and was also elected to the Baltimore Ravens All-Time Team in 2020.